timmyjose-projects/garvel/design/DesignNotes.md

 ```
 $ kaapi
-A Java package manager and dependency manager inspired by Cargo, the Rust package manager.
+A Java package manager and dependency manager

 Usage:
     kaapi [OPTIONS] [COMMAND]

 Options:
-    -h, --help          Display this message and exit
-    -V, --version       Print version info and exit
-    --list              List installed commands
-    -v, --verbose ...
-Use verbose output
+    -v, --verbose       Use verbose output
-    -q, --quiet         No output printed to stdout
+    -q, --quiet         No output printed to stdout (default)

-    --frozen            Require Kaapi.lock and cache are up to date
-    --locked            Require Kaapi.lock is up to date
+Note that you can specify either `--verbose` or `--quiet` but not both.

 Some common kaapi commands are (see all commands with --list):
+    help        Display this help and exit
+    version     Display version info and exit
+    list        List all the available commands
     build       Compile the current project
     clean       Remove the target directory
     doc         Build this project's and its dependencies' documentation